carlericsvensson/promodocco/SFHEA/claims.md

 # Case study 2:
+- Senate and ASQC =>
+- Interim course director
+  - ongoing accreditation and history of accreditation activities
-- Interim course director, ongoing accreditation, and  working groups for implementing recommendations and assisting course directors with their course mappings and overall program curation.
+  - working groups for implementing recommendations and assisting course directors
+  - accreditation course mappings and overall program curation
 - (Frances - interim course director, BIT, previous peer on accreditation activities) and invovlement in the engineering review / redesign